Maycas/100-days-Python-2022/Day 11 - Capstone Project - Blackjack/README.md

 - The cards in the list have equal probability of being drawn.
 - Cards are not removed from the deck as they are drawn.
 - The computer is the dealer.
+- The dealer will keep requesting cards if its hand is lower than 17.